The Ultimate Beginner's Guide to Django 1.11

 Welcome to The Ultimate Beginner's Guide to Django.
 If you're brand new to Django, or have gotten lost in online tutorials, this is the course for you.
-I'll take you from absolute beginner to creating 3 complete Django websites.
+I'll take you from being an absolute beginner to actually creating three complete Django websites.
 We'll also cover how to publish your sites.

 This course starts with a Python Refresher.
 Django is a web framework written in Python.
 If you're new to Python, or just a bit rusty, this section will get you up to speed as quickly as possible.
-You don't need to be a Python expert to make Django website but a base knowledge is needed.
-In the Python Refresher, I'll teach you a new concept, show you some examples, then present you with an interactive coding challenge to make sure you've understood.
+You don't need to be a Python expert to make Django website, but a base knowledge is needed.
+In the Python Refresher I'll teach you a new concept, show you some examples, then present you with a coding challenge to make sure you've understood that concept.

-The 3 website we'll make are as follows:
+The three websites we'll make are as follows:

 What are the key topics covered in this course?

 Feel free to take a free preview of this course to see if it's a good fit for you.
-Remember, you have a 30 money back guarantee with this course so if for any reason you don't like it, you can get your money back.
+Remember, you have a 30-day money-back guarantee with this course, so if for any reason you don't like it, you can get a full refund.
 There's no reason not to sign up!